How does the latest RBA call affect your loan? Talk to us →

-How an Osborne Park Couple Saved $4,200 a Year by Refinancing
+How an Osborne Park Couple Could Save $4,200 a Year by Refinancing

 Mike and Sarah had been with the same bank since they bought their Osborne Park home eight years ago.
 They’d never missed a payment, always paid on time, and considered themselves good customers.